sravya2890/AngularJs/README.md

 # github api calls
-This is a sample AngularJs application
+This is a sample AngularJs application.
-This is dheeraj reddy code.